 • What is your state license number, and under which chapter, 0720-27 (HFC home health), 0720-35 (HFC professional support services), or 0940-05-38 (TDMHSAS PSSA)?

-• Are you Medicare-certified?
-Medicaid-enrolled?
-Which TennCare MCOs do you contract with?
+• Are you Medicare-certified or Medicaid-enrolled, and which TennCare MCOs do you contract with?

 • Are your caregivers W-2 employees of the agency (not 1099 contractors)?

-• What's your minimum-hour requirement per visit?
+• What is your background-check protocol, and what is your minimum-hour requirement per visit?
 (Most TN agencies require 3-4 hour minimums.)

-• What's your caregiver-continuity policy, same caregiver each visit, or rotating staff?
+• How is supervision handled, and what is your caregiver-continuity policy: same caregiver each visit, or rotating staff?

 Red Flags to Watch For